acconeer/acconeer-python-exploration/docs/ref_apps/a121/tank_level.rst

     The liquid level in the tank can be measured from a minimum distance of 3 cm from the sensor to a maximum distance of 20 m.

 Presets
-    The application includes three pre-defined configurations optimized for tanks of varying sizes: small, medium, and large, corresponding to depths of 50 cm, 6.0 m, and 20.0 m, respectively.
+    The application includes three predefined configurations optimized for tanks of varying sizes: small, medium, and large, corresponding to depths of 50 cm, 6.0 m, and 20.0 m, respectively.

 Configuration
     The configuration parameter :attr:`~acconeer.exptool.a121.algo.tank_level._ref_app.RefAppConfig.start_m` defines the distance from the sensor to the surface of the liquid when the tank is full.